Whenever you need us, we’re here.

 A man who suffered severe back and neck injuries after a U.S. Postal Service carrier t-boned his vehicle has secured a $1.35 million verdict after a bench trial in federal court.

-Mark Bringardner of the Joye Law Firm in North Charleston reports that his client, David Crimmins, was driving home in January 2016 when the mail carrier, John Boudreau, stopped his mail truck at a stop sign at a two-way stop intersection.
-He pulled forward and hit Crimmins’ car on the passenger side.
+Mark Bringardner reports that his client was driving home in January 2016 when the mail carrier, John Boudreau, stopped his mail truck at a stop sign at a two-way stop intersection.
+He pulled forward and hit the vehicle on the passenger side.

 Lee Belinsky of the U.S. Attorney’s Office in Charleston represented the government.
 He could not be reached for comment.